kora-projects/kora-docs/mkdocs/docs/en/documentation/config.md

         baz: 10
     ```

-Then by connecting the `FooLibraryModule` module in the application, the `FooLibraryModule` config can be used as a dependency in other classes.
+Then by connecting the `FooLibraryModule` module in the application, the `FooServiceConfig` config can be used as a dependency in other classes.

 ### Required values